-The dark, heavy table that was previously under the oversize Hudson River style painting is now being used upstairs as my makeup table.
+The dark, heavy table that was previously under the oversized Hudson River style painting is now used upstairs as my makeup table.
 I added the small mirrored art Deco-style chest to the sofa’s back.
 Mirrored surfaces, straight legs, glass tables, and unframed canvases all lighten up and modernize spaces.
 I studied hundreds of Architectural Digest articles before making these changes.

 I moved the pedestal with the urn to the other side of the room and added a small metal and glass table to the area by the stairs.
-I had too many curved dark wood pieces of furniture, so I replaced the curvy coffee table with a more modern straight edge dark-dressed piece that relates nicely to the piano painting.
+Unfortunately, I had too many curved dark wood pieces of furniture, so I replaced the curvy coffee table with a more modern straight edge dark-dressed piece that relates nicely to the piano painting.

 Fresh flowers and an urn full of seashells I gathered from beaches worldwide are now on the bar cart.

 I added a new round pedestal table to the breakfast nook.

 In the master bedroom, I replaced two old mismatched chests with a five-drawer chest and a matching three-drawer chest.
 Their style complements the bed and the bench.

 My talented father made the table in the corner by the air purifier.
 The bronze Victorian fairy figurine was a long-ago Christmas gift from Mr. Mickey.

 The walls are relatively blank for now in anticipation of adding original modern art.
 My eyes have finally adjusted to the look, so I am ready to embrace contemporary pieces mixed with old ones.
 Future purchases will include different light fixtures and blinds, new glass objects, and original art on large simple canvases.

 The upstairs sitting area outside the guest room also has a new lighter look.
 I removed some furniture and art pieces here but did not add anything new.

 The guest room is ready for your visit!